danijar/modurale/INSTALL.md

 This builds the project, including tests.
 After this process, you have two executables for this, in a location depending on our platform and toolset.
 Run them and see if they start without any errors.
+Congratulations!

 Visual Studio
 -------------